 (I update the table often – some of the data is hard to come by, some of it I just have to measure myself… by asking strangers if I can measure their car :D…)

-- MPVs (EU) / Minivans (US) – by far the best category you should look into.
+- MPVs (EU) / Minivans (US) – by far the best (and most commonly converted to microcampers) category you should look into.
 The cars might not be the sexiest, but they make up for it in the available room department.
-The list is long, also depending on what part of the world you live and whether you want more of a van feel or nicer finish to your interior – my best picks are:
+The list is long, also depending on what part of the world you live and whether you want more of a van feel or nicer finish to your interior – the best picks are:

 - Citroën C4 (Grand) Spacetourer (formerly the Citroën C4 Picasso)